-Stories like Duke’s highlight the power of narrative in CIP Defender, but when compliance regulations require training over the same content each year, won’t Duke be bored with the same content next year?
+Stories like Duke’s highlight the power of narrative in the CIP Defender cyber-security awareness product, but when compliance regulations require training over the same content each year, won’t Duke be bored with the same content next year?
 Learning and Performance expert Nick Shackelton-Jones speaks to the repetition problem in his article Think Twice Before Using Repetition.
 Nick’s research shows that repeating the same content over and over causes no additional retention or learning.
 If repetition is effective at anything, it’s wasting employee time.

 This problem isn’t unique to CIP Defender, as we all know from taking the same corporate e-learning course multiple times, but that is hardly an excuse to continue the corporate waste and mental numbing of people everywhere.
 Our solution to the repetition problem aligns with Nick’s recommendation and won’t be a surprise to readers of this blog – add “stories, scenarios, and simulation.”
 In the remainder of this article, I’ll give a peek behind the curtain on the three ways we re-engaged second-year learners using our Applied Fiction methodology – Freshen the Truth, Continue the Story, and Raise the Stakes – and conclude with data and results from our trailblazer customers.